Online banking

 Each current account will set a monthly maximum charge for:

-a) Going overdrawn when you have not arranged an overdraft.
+a) going overdrawn when you have not arranged an overdraft; or

 This cap covers any:

-b) Fees for each payment your bank allows despite lack of funds.
+b) fees for each payment your bank allows despite lack of funds; and

-Other charges as part of this account may include:
+Other charges that may be made as part of this account include for:

 Once you've read all about the Everyday Extra account benefits, exclusions and you meet the eligibility criteria, you will be able to apply.